strategio-tech/fp-sim4-team-404/README.md

 ## Deployment

-To run this project locally, clone this project, go into the directory, and then run:
+To run this project locally, clone this repository, go into the cloned repository's directory, and then run:

 ```bash
   npm install --force